-Join Ben Long for an in-depth discussion in this video Exposure bracketing, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Exposure bracketing, part of Nikon D5100 Essential Training.

 Bracketing is the process of shooting the same scene with the different…exposures to improve your chances of going home with a shot that's correctly metered.…You might also use bracketing when shooting a scene with lots of dynamic range,…so that you go home with at least one properly exposed image of each of the…different bright and dark bits in your scene.…Auto-exposure bracketing is a camera feature that tells the camera to…automatically alter exposures between shots, so that all you have to do is fire…off a certain number of shots to have a fully bracketed set.…